-- I used Homemade Sauce that was in the freezer, it was a simple sauce, but you can use whatever your favorite Red Sauce is if you genuinely enjoy jarred sauce who am I to tell you not to use it?
+I used Homemade Sauce that was in the freezer, it was a simple sauce, but you can use whatever your favorite Red Sauce is if you genuinely enjoy the jarred sauce, who am I to tell you not to use it?
 If you want to use Alfredo sauce instead, well have at it.

 I use Full Fat Ricotta Cheese in this recipe, but you can use 2% or do what I call the unspeakable thing, use Cottage Cheese.
 Sorry, that’s BIG yuck to me, but if you like it, I’m not here to judge you, my friends.
 By all means, USE it.

 Prefer Ramano Cheese over Parmesan?
 Again Use it!!!

 See how uncomplicated and versatile this dish can be?
 That’s what I love so much about it.
 The ideas and options are endless with this casserole.
 Just do me a favor if you change the recipe, you now own it.
 With that comes the responsibility of owning up to your own mistakes when YOUR method doesn’t work out.
-I love Y’all, but if you change it and complain we will surely have A coming to Jesus in the comments threads.
+I love Y’all, but if you change it and complain, we will indeed have A coming to Jesus in the comments threads.

 Be sure to let me know what you think of this dish in the comments, and I always love hearing from Y’all.
 Remember sharing is caring!
 Questions and comments are still welcome when they are politely stated or asked.
 Have a great day, Y’all!